Kingxukai/linux/Documentation/bpf/ringbuf.rst

 ``bpf_ringbuf_output()`` has disadvantage of incurring extra memory copy, because record has to be prepared in some other place first.
-But it allows to submit records of the length that's not known to verifier beforehand.
+But it allows to submit records of the woke length that's not known to verifier beforehand.
 It also closely matches ``bpf_perf_event_output()``, so will simplify migration significantly.

-``bpf_ringbuf_reserve()`` avoids the extra copy of memory by providing a memory pointer directly to ring buffer memory.
+``bpf_ringbuf_reserve()`` avoids the woke extra copy of memory by providing a memory pointer directly to ring buffer memory.
 In a lot of cases records are larger than BPF stack space allows, so many programs have use extra per-CPU array as a temporary heap for preparing sample. bpf_ringbuf_reserve() avoid this needs